GothenburgBitFactory/taskserver-troubleshooting/PITCHME.md

 $ openssl x509 -noout -in server.cert.pem -subject
 ```

-Additionally, that name must also be used in the \verb+taskd.server=<host>:<port>+ setting for Taskwarrior.
-Otherwise you'll need \verb+taskd.trust=ignore hostname+.
+Additionally, that name must also be used in the `taskd.server=<host>:<port>` setting for Taskwarrior.
+Otherwise you'll need `taskd.trust=ignore hostname`.

-If you are using a self-signed certificate, did you specify it using the \verb+taskd.ca+ setting?
+If you are using a self-signed certificate, did you specify it using the `taskd.ca` setting?

-Setting \verb+taskd.ciphers+ can force the use of different ciphers.
-Use \verb+gnutls-cli --list+ to see a list of installed ciphers, and confirm that there is overlap between client and server.
+Setting `taskd.ciphers` can force the use of different ciphers.
+Use `gnutls-cli --list` to see a list of installed ciphers, and confirm that there is overlap between client and server.
 There needs to be a cipher that is available to both, otherwise they cannot communicate.

 +++